Physical Therapy Guide to Cancer

 - Blockage in the lymphatic system (lymphedema).
 This blockage can lead to swelling in your arms, legs, shoulders, hands, fingers, chest, or neck.

 - Shortness of breath or breathing difficulties.

 Signs and Symptoms

-Sometimes cancer does not cause any signs or symptoms, and is discovered during a medical examination or screening.
+Sometimes cancer does not cause any signs or symptoms, but it is found during a medical examination or screening.

-Common signs and symptoms of cancer can include:
+Common signs and symptoms of cancer can include the following.

 How Is It Diagnosed?

-Cancer is diagnosed by a physician.
-A physical therapist can examine a person who has been diagnosed with cancer for physical problems that cause discomfort or difficulty with movement.
-The physical therapy examination tests a person’s strength, flexibility, balance, sensation, coordination, endurance, and ability to walk and get around.
+A doctor diagnoses cancer.
+A physical therapist can examine a person who has received a cancer diagnosis for physical problems that cause discomfort or difficulty with movement.
+This examination is designed to test a person’s strength, flexibility, balance, sensation, coordination, endurance, and ability to walk and get around.
 Physical therapists create specialized treatment plans to address the needs and goals of people affected by cancer.

 How Can a Physical Therapist Help?